 The 60-hour program of study reflects the visionary thinking needed for leadership in today’s 21st century educational organizations.
 It emphasizes effective leadership including strategic planning, using data to make instructional improvements, building a culture of trust and understanding how theory guides the educational leader to solve problems of practice.

-For more information contact Dr. Jane C. Bowser.
+For more information about the Ed.D. program, contact Dr. Jane C. Bowser.